 The Adler Planetarium’s Doane Observatory is pretty special.
-It is home to the largest aperture telescope available to the public in the Chicagoland area!
-That means that guests get to see the sharpest and brightest view of our Universe that Chicago has to offer.
-It gathers over 5,000 times more light than the unaided human eye, allowing you to see celestial objects that are TRILLIONS of miles away.
+It is home to the largest telescope available to the public in the Chicagoland area!
+That means that guests get to see the sharpest and brightest view of our universe that Chicago has to offer.
+It gathers over 7,000 times more light than the unaided human eye, allowing you to see celestial objects that are trillions of miles away.
 And we think that’s pretty cool!

-Great question!
-The Doane is actually located OUTSIDE the Adler.
-You can find it to the east of our main building, right next to the shores of Lake Michigan.
-Just follow the round, blue path markers as you exit the building.
-(See above.)
+When you visit the Doane Observatory, you will find the building located outside of the Adler.
+The Observatory is to the east of our main building, right next to the shores of Lake Michigan.
+Just follow the sidewalk around the building.
 If the doors are open, you’re welcome to come on in and check out the sights!

 Our Observatory is staffed by some of the most awesome, trained telescope volunteers this corner of the Milky Way.
 Each volunteer goes through technical training on how to operate a telescope and learns practical observing techniques.
 Plus, they’re equipped with a ton of cool facts and information about the Sun and other celestial objects.